Worship space acoustic treatment is a common problem. Clarity of sound is paramount here, and these buildings are always in desperate need of it.

 Acoustical testing before and after treatment

-A word of advice: Find a company that has the necessary professional equipment to test the reverberation time, or RT60, of your room.
-The ideal RT60 for a fellowship hall or other meeting area is 0.8 to 1 second.
+A word of advice: Find a company that has professional equipment to test the reverberation time of your room.
+The ideal RT60 for a worship space, fellowship hall or other meeting area is 0.8 to 1 second.
 It is kept short in these spaces so [that] when multiple people are speaking at a gathering, speech is still intelligible.
 The RT60 of a sanctuary should be between 1.6 to 2 seconds.
 This is long enough for a sermon or music to resonate beautifully, but still be clear.
 You can estimate the RT60 of a space with a stopwatch, starting it with the noise, and stopping it when you can hear absolutely none of the leftover reverb, but it is [advisable] to get a more accurate reading.
 The human ear cannot always hear all of the leftover sound.

 Acoustical consultants will provide this service, but not necessarily the products you need to correct it.
 Some acoustics companies will do both.
 [Architects and designers are advised to] choose a company who will be with you from acoustical testing and design to installation.